PySimpleGUI/PySimpleGUI/readme.md

 While the internals to PySimpleGUI are a tad sketchy, the public interfaces into the SDK are more strictly defined and comply with PEP 8 for the most part.

+Please log bugs and suggestions in the GitHub!
+It will only make the code stronger and better in the end, a good thing for us all, right?

 ## Authors
 MikeTheWatchGuy

 ## License

 This project is limited to non-commercial applications.
 If you wish to use it commercially, please contact one of the authors.
-For non-commercial individual, the GNU Lesser General Public License (LGPL 3)  applies.
+For non-commercial individuals, the GNU Lesser General Public License (LGPL 3)  applies.

 ## Acknowledgments